danieleln/micro-keyboard/README.md

-First of all, I had to use a [third-party HID library](https://github.com/NicoHood/HID) cause the built-in `Keyboard.h` "library" was also not recognized at boot.
+First of all, I had to use a [third-party HID library](https://github.com/NicoHood/HID) cause the built-in `Keyboard.h` library was also not recognized at boot.

 This was a last-minute solution.